markmi/acpphint/README.md

   for armv7 code.
 (2023-Jul-26)

-- Add *.txt file output for modern LP64 and ILP32 for aarch64(/armv7) FreeBSD main, with ILP32 *.txt files going into the new:
+- Add *.txt file output for modern LP64 and ILP32 for aarch64(/armv7) FreeBSD main on the HoneyComb system, with ILP32 *.txt files going into the new:

   acpphint_example_data/HoneyComb-FBSD-ILP32/

+- Add *.txt file output for modern LP64 and ILP32 for aarch64(/armv7) FreeBSD main on the WDK23 system, with ILP32 *.txt files going into the new:

+  acpphint_example_data/WDK23_CA78C-FBSD-ILP32/

+  (Added: 2023-Jul-27)

 Changes/removals
 - Update other_src_used/cpp_clockinfo.cpp to no longer